Shouree/storm-http-framework/doc/06-Programs/01-Progvis.md

 Starting progvis
 ----------------

-To start the tool, [download Storm](md://Introduction/Downloads), start it and type `progvis:main` at the interactive prompt.
-The main window of Progvis will appear shortly.
-If you desire to start Progvis automatically, one can execute `Storm -f progvis.main` to launch it directly.
+To start the tool, [download Storm](md://Introduction/Downloads), and click the `Progvis` file (either `Progvis.bat` or `Progvis.sh` depending on your system).
+The main window of Progvis should appear shortly.
+You can also start Progvis from the interactive Storm prompt by typing `progvis:main`, or from the command line by typing `Storm -f progvis.main`.

 Supported languages